 Homes in Anthem range from modest 2-bedroom houses to large 6-bedroom homes in Parkside and the gated Country Club section.
 Parkside homes range from 1,122 square feet to two-story, 4,338 square-foot models with libraries, courtyards and 4-car garages.
 Many houses in Anthem have swimming pools, and many have room to park boats and RVs.

 Anthem is in the Deer Valley Unified School District (DVUSD).
-The primary public high school is Boulder Creek High School, and there are five lower schools serving the town ( Anthem School; Canyon Springs; Diamond Canyon; Gavilan Peak; New River Elementary), plus several charters.
+The primary public high school is Boulder Creek High School, and there are five lower schools serving the area ( Anthem School; Canyon Springs; Diamond Canyon; Gavilan Peak; New River Elementary), plus several charters.
 For details on each school, boundary maps and more, see:

 Anthem Community Center